tony-shannon/QEWDjsDocumentation/index.md

 ##Welcome to QEWDjs Documentation

-This documentation is aimed to support you in exploring and understand the QEWDjs Framework
+This Documentation is aimed to support you in exploring and understand the QEWDjs Framework

 ..